Drive Offline Sales with Online Ads: Google Best Practices

 |DoubleClick for Search*||Report in-store conversions for all search networks compatible with DoubleClick.|

-Brand marketers like consumer packaged goods (CPG) advertisers or electronics manufacturers are often asked to prove how their online ads drive offline sales.
+Brand marketers like consumer packaged goods (CPG) advertisers or electronics manufacturers are often asked to prove how their online ads drive offline conversions.
 To learn more about how to run these sales lift experiments and measure the incremental impact of your marketing, contact your Google Account Manager for more information and download our latest guide called Proving Marketing Impact: 3 Keys to Doing It Right.
 If you want to start thinking about how to attribute sales across all marketing channels, consider upgrading to the Google Analytics 360 Suite.